 Like any Snow Family device, AWS Snowcone can efficiently move data by physically shipping the device with your data to your specified AWS Region where data will be put into your specified Amazon S3 bucket.
 Offline data export from your S3 bucket feature is arriving soon on Snowcone.
 S3 buckets where data will be imported are setup before you order the device.

 Online data transfer with AWS DataSync

-AWS DataSync comes pre-installed on AWS Snowcone to enable simple, fast, secure, and cost-effective online data import or export between storage on Snowcone devices at edge locations and Amazon S3, Amazon EFS, or Amazon FSx for Windows File Server, or Amazon FSx for Lustre file systems.
+AWS DataSync comes pre-installed on AWS Snowcone to enable simple, fast, secure, and cost-effective online data import or export between storage on Snowcone devices at edge locations and Amazon S3, Amazon EFS, Amazon FSx for Windows File Server, or Amazon FSx for Lustre file systems.
 DataSync automatically handles moving data, scheduling migration jobs, monitoring, encryption, data verification, and network optimization.